Three-year-old cuts above the rest

 Supplied Content

-The coaches of the Skycity New Zealand Breakers Paul Henare and Mike Fitchett had some very special haircuts this morning from three-year-old leukaemia survivor Nico Strickland for Leukaemia & Blood Cancer (LBC) New Zealand’s ‘Shave for a Cure’ campaign.
+The coaches of the Sky City New Zealand Breakers Paul Henare and Mike Fitchett had some very special haircuts on March 8, 2017 from three-year-old leukaemia survivor Nico Strickland for Leukaemia & Blood Cancer (LBC) New Zealand’s ‘Shave for a Cure’ campaign.

 Expressing solidarity